Plants and Their Environment

 There are two types of dermal tissues — epidermis and periderm.

-This forms the outer covering of the plant and, in most cases, secretes a waxy coating called cutin, which forms the cuticle.
+The epidermis forms the outer covering of the plant and, in most cases, secretes a waxy coating called cutin, which forms the cuticle.
 This often shiny coating protects the plant from major water loss and protects the underlying cells.
 Specialized groups of epidermal cells form pores that allow water, carbon dioxide, oxygen and other gases to pass through to and from the underlying tissues.
 These pores, referred to as stomata (singular: stoma), are made up of two guard cells that open and close to regulate the flow of vapors and gases.

 The periderm is created by the cambium and forms the bulk of the bark of woody plants.
 It is a layer of corky cells that, like the epidermis, prevents water loss and protects the cells beneath.
 The periderm also has pores to allow gas exchange for underlying tissues.
 These pores, which are visible to the naked eye, are called lenticels.